-ISLINGTON PEOPLE'S THEATRE is an Applied Theatre for Social Change Community Interest Company (CIC) incorporated in July 2019.
-Based in Islington, North London our work will extend to working with community and marginalised groups throughout the borough, using applied theatre and drama processes, such as improvisation and devising, to co-create socially engaged work for personal, social and political change.
+ISLINGTON PEOPLE'S THEATRE is an Applied Theatre for Social Change Community Interest Company (CIC) incorporated in July 2019, based in Islington, North London.
+Our work involves working with adults and community groups throughout the borough, using applied theatre and drama processes, such as improvisation and devising, to co-create socially engaged work for change.
 We believe these processes can offer a platform for those voices and communities who are not being heard, a way to re-connect with the self and others, reduce isolation, develop creativity and provide a space to explore and create alternatives.

-Applied theatre is an umbrella term for a range of drama and theatre practices.
-It mainly takes place with groups who have had no previous experience of working with drama or theatre practice in non-traditional theatre settings such as community centres, schools, PRUs, treatment centres, prisons, approved premises and care homes.
+Applied theatre is an umbrella term for a process that involves working with a range of drama and theatre practices.
+It mainly takes place with groups who have had no previous experience of working with drama or theatre practice, in non-traditional theatre settings such as;

 What we do